neilwrobinson/nrobinson.ca/content/blog/rails-views.md

 The fields_for creates a scope around a model with form_with, but doesn't create form tags.
 So we can use this method to create additional model objects in the same form.[^3]

+The fields_for method is great for specific objects outside of the main object form_with function.
+I tried it out today, and it seems to make the most sense to bring associated models into the controller.

 https://api.rubyonrails.org/v8.0.1/classes/ActionView/Helpers/FormBuilder.html#method-i-fields_for

 #### Sources and Credits: